reshampangeni/reshampangeni/README.md

 - 👋 Hi, I’m @reshampangeni
 - 👀 I’m interested in Bug bountry
-- 🌱 I’m currently learning `thical hasker` provided by cisco.
+- 🌱 I’m currently learning `ethical hacker` provided by cisco.
 - 💞️ I’m looking to collaborate on any friends who want to learn hacking and anyone who knows hacking.
 - 📫 How to reach me https://www.facebook.com/ashish.pangeni.566
 - 😄 Pronouns: ...